 A nuchal translucency ultrasound (NT scan) is usually performed during the 12th to13th weeks of pregnancy.
 It is a measurement of the back of the baby's neck and can help in the screening for certain birth defects.
 A targeted ultrasound (Level II) is usually performed at around 20 weeks, by a perinatologist.
 Follow up ultrasounds are done when medically needed and ordered by the physician.
-Ultrasounds done at patient request for non-medical reasons can be arranged, but these are not covered by insurance
+Ultrasounds done at patient requests for non-medical reasons can be arranged, but these are not covered by insurance counselor can help explain how the baby will be affected.
+In some cases, it is not known how severe a birth defect will be.
+Sometimes surgery or treatment is possible.
+In other cases, there is no treatment for a defect.
+The counselor and doctor or midwife can explain the results and provide guidance in making choices and considering options.

 No test is perfect.
 A test may not find a birth defect that is present.
 Or your baby may have a problem that the test was not meant to find.
 The tests cannot find all birth defects.
-If the results show that there is a problem, a counselor can help explain how the baby will be affected.
-In some cases, it is not known how severe a birth defect will be.
-Sometimes surgery or treatment is possible.
-In other cases, there is no treatment for a defect.
-The counselor and doctor or midwife can explain the results and provide guidance in making choices and considering options.
+If the results show that there is a problem, a